|

 prior year had seen the whirlwind of anti-Semitic

-hatred known as Kristallnacht (Night of Broken
+hatred known as Kristallnacht (Night of

-Glass) explode in Germany.
-Hundreds of Jewish synagogues
+Broken Glass) explode in Germany.
+Hundreds of

-were torched, thousands of Jewish businesses were
+Jewish synagogues were torched, thousands of Jewish

-camps of Dachau, Buchenwald, and Sachsenhausen.
+to the concentration camps of Dachau, Buchenwald,

-Against that appalling backdrop Dali dared to portray
+and Sachsenhausen.
+Against that appalling backdrop

-Hitler as an "enigma."
-The surrealists could no
+Dali dared to portray Hitler as an "enigma."
+The

-longer put up with Dali's conduct and decided to
+surrealists could no longer put up with Dali's

-expel what they considered a reactionary impostor
+conduct and decided to expel what they considered

-from their ranks.
+a reactionary impostor from their ranks.

 |